kvecchione/kvecchione.com/content/authors/kevin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-# user_groups:
-# - Researchers
-# - Visitors
 ---
 Kevin Vecchione is a Principal Infrastructure Engineer at Liberty Mutual.
 He lives in southern New Hampshire with his wife Laura and their two sons.
 He enjoys traveling, gaming, and spending time with family.
-Despite living in New England, he's a fan of the New York Yankees and Los Angeles Rams.